- All games take place at the Winnetka Community House 620 Lincoln Ave. Winnetka.

 Each team is awarded 1 one minute timeout for the game.
 There are no added timeouts in overtime.

-- Substitutions will take place every 3 minutes or 10 points.
+- Substitutions will take place every 3 minutes.
 Substitutions can only be made on the announcement by the scorekeeper/Referee.
 Once announced players must sub themselves.
 We will monitor and help with subs to make sure everyone gets a lot of playing time and substitutions are running smoothly.
 Substitutions can only be made on a dead ball situation in which the ref calls for subs or a timeout.
 Players can substitute themselves on a timeout only in the last 2 minutes.

 - Player subbing in for shooter must inform the scoretable/ref.
 If the shooter misses the free throw the player must sit by the scorers table for the next dead ball and may then sub in for the shooter.